projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 "non-secure world", and they are isolated from each other by the hypervisor.
-Secure world has a higher "privilege level" than non-secure world; for example, the secure world can access the non-secure world's physical memory but not vice-versa.
+Secure world has a higher "privilege level" than non-secure world; for example, the secure world can access the non-secure world's physical memory but not vice versa.
 This document discusses how this security works and why it is required.

 Careful consideration should be made when evaluating using the Service